Doctor of Nursing Practice

 1. Embody the values of the profession by promoting, mentoring, and participating in activities that foster accountability, self-care, resilience, lifelong learning, nursing expertise, advocacy, and leadership acumen.

-Chair of the DNP Program
+DNP Program Chair

 Associate Professor of Nursing